 - Cool completely.

 - To make the frosting, beat together cream cheese, butter and vanilla until smooth.
 Add in powdered sugar and beat until smooth.
-Spread frosting evenly over the top of the cake and decorate with desired toppings.
-I used fall-colored Sixlets (gluten-free).
+Spread frosting evenly over the top of the cake and decorate with gluten free sprinkles (optional).

 - If you want a thicker layer of frosting or enough to pipe onto individual pieces like in the pictures, double the frosting recipe.